-UNDP also functions as a Global Fund grant interim Principal Recipient (PR) supporting the delivery of HIV, TB and malaria programmes in countries facing exceptionally difficult circumstances and also supporting multi-country program grants.
+UNDP also functions as a Global Fund grant interim Principal Recipient (IPR) supporting the delivery of HIV, TB and malaria programmes in countries facing exceptionally difficult circumstances and also supporting multi-country program grants.
 Read more on the work and role of UNDP on our Home Page and About Us as well as Our Results.

 Through the role of interim PR and other functions UNDP works to strengthen national systems for health by providing guidance and facilitating initiatives that:

 UNDP also serves as the Principal Recipient for Global Fund multi-country grants with a focus on removing legal barriers to services and strengthening the capacity of key populations to design, deliver and evaluate services, such as those described below: